 - Safe fencing such as wooden, plastic, or vinyl rails, or mesh wire fencing.

-- Grass for grazing or equivalent amount... of good quality hay.
+- Grass for grazing or equivalent amount of good quality hay.

 - Unlimited supply of fresh clean water, heated if necessary in sub-freezing temperatures.

-- Unlimited access to minerals and salt.
+- Access to salt.

 - Shelter from wet or wintry weather and shade in summer.

 - A dry clean area to lie down.

 - Daily monitoring for injury or illness.

 - Companionship, either with another horse, donkey, mule or pony or another animal such as a sheep or goat.